tuncgumusdag/java-tdd-framework/README.md

-# java-test-automation-framework
+# Test Automation Framework

-Testing framework using Selenium and TestNG to run UI tests with.
+Test Automation framework using Selenium and TestNG to run UI tests with.